Skip to content

 since v3.1.0

-Only valid for the BeanSearcher retriever
+Only effective for the MapSearcher

 This converter provides mutual conversion between Date, java.sql.Date, java.sql.Timestamp, LocalDateTime, and LocalDate.
 It also supports setting the time zone (if not set, the system default time zone is used).
 For example: